 The Corporations Act, and regulations made under the Corporations Act, are the core of regulation of companies in Australia.
 The Corporations Act and regulations are administered by ASIC.
-ASIC has issued a large number of policies, or regulatory guides, to help companies, directors and their advisers interpret and comply with the Corporations Act and regulations.
-These are available on the ASIC website (www.asic.gov.au).
+ASIC has issued a large number of policies, or regulatory guides, to help companies, directors and their advisers interpret and comply with the Corporations Act and regulations as well as various legislative instruments which amend the operation of the Corporations Act and regulations in certain circumstances.
+These are available on the ASIC website.